Tommi Vaiho

-Tommi Vaiho (born 13 September 1988) is a Swedish footballer who plays for Djurgårdens IF as a goalkeeper.
+Tommi Vaiho (born 13 September 1988) is a Swedish footballer who plays for IFK Norrköping in Allsvenskan as a goalkeeper.

 Career

 Vaiho began his career with IF Brommapojkarna and moved in 2003 to Djurgårdens IF.

 He joined the club from the junior squad at the start of the 2005 season, but is still to make his Allsvenskan debut for DIF, he played only three Svenska Cupen games.
 He was later loaned out in the season 2007 to Värtans IK and in 2008 played eleven games for IK Frej in the Division 2 Norra Svealand.
 Vaiho left on loan to Vasalunds IF in January 2009.
 He returned to Djurgården after the season.
 Vaiho made his Allsvenskan debut on 14 March 2010, against BK Häcken.

-On 8 December 2016 Vaiho signed a 3-year deal with Djurgårdens IF.
+On 8 December 2016, Vaiho signed a 3-year deal with Djurgårdens IF.

 On 10 February 2022, Vaiho joined Sirius on loan until mid-July 2022.

+On 19 March 2024, Vaiho joined IFK Norrköping on a half-year long deal.

+Personal life

+Vaiho was born 13 September 1988, in Stockholm, to Finnish parents.
+His mother is from Oulu and father from Pori.
+Vaiho is a fluent Finnish speaker.